This guidance helps charities and social enterprises to understand what a social investor will look for in a good impact plan.

 You should explain clearly who will benefit from the services that you are offering.
 This should include an idea of how many people you are intending to help and the level of support you will provide.
 This is often referred to as the depth and breadth of impact.
 You should show how you have assessed and listened to the needs of the people you want to help and how you have involved them in shaping solutions.

 Your impact plan should show how activities will be inclusive, affordable and accessible to the people you are aiming to support and that there are no barriers to accessing services for people.

 3. Linking activities and revenue

-This can be through trading activities, delivery of contracts, revenue fees from consultancy or delivery of advice and services.
-However, you need make sure that these activities are congruent with your mission as a social purpose organisation.
+This can be through trading activities, deliver contracts, revenue fees from consultancy or deliver advice and services.
+However, you need to make sure that these activities are congruent with your mission as a social purpose organisation.

 4. Measuring and reporting

-The level and detail of reporting should reflect the size and complexity of your organization and a good investor should not burden you with reporting requirements that detract from your core purpose and mission.
-You should work with your investor to plan how you plan to develop your measurement, reporting and evidence as you mature and grow.
+The level and detail of reporting should reflect the size and complexity of your organisation and a good investor should not burden you with reporting requirements that detract from your core purpose and mission.
+You should work with your investor to develop your measurement approach and set aside appropriate time and resources for it.

 5. Learning, improving and moving forward

-A good impact plan will give you and your investor essential information for performance managing, learning and improving.
-Bad results as well as good are a crucial part of the learning process.
+A good impact plan will give you and your investor essential information for managing performance, learning and improving.
+Bad results, as well as good, are a crucial part of the learning process.
 You can draw lessons to improve and develop your future strategy together with your investor.